nextcloud/documentation/admin_manual/configuration_files/file_sharing_configuration.rst

     sharing within group memberships.
 When you check this, you'll get an optional dropdown list of ignored groups when checking group membership.
     Type any group name to search for.

-    Ignored groups are not used to determine if users may share with each others.
+    * Groups added to ``Ignore the following groups when checking group membership`` won't be taken in account to determine if users are in same groups and may share with each others.

     .. note:: This setting does not apply to the Federated Cloud sharing feature.
 If :doc:`Federated Cloud Sharing